Skip to content

 4. Centralized Locators: The Page Object pattern centralizes the locators or selectors used to identify web elements on a particular page.
 This reduces duplication and allows for easier maintenance if the locators change, as they can be updated in a single location within the Page Object class.

-While the typical usage of Page Objects or modules in testing frameworks revolves around encapsulating individual web pages or user interfaces, they can also be expanded to encapsulate groups of functionality within an application.
+While the typical usage of Page Objects or modules in testing frameworks primarily focuses on encapsulating individual web pages or user interfaces, they can also be extended to encapsulate groups of functionality within an application.
 This allows for a more comprehensive and organized approach to testing, including tasks such as navigation through the application.

 In addition to representing a single page or UI element, a Page Object or module can be designed to encapsulate a logical grouping of related functionality within the application.
 This could include a set of pages that are interconnected or share a common purpose, or even a specific workflow or user journey across multiple pages.